identor/bam/README.md

 ## Dev
 Some build tasks for easier development are included in this project, grunt was used for this.
 Some grunt commands used are `watch, scripts, eshint`.

+## Run the test program
+We have created a test program for the purpose of word normalization.
+To run this program issue the command `node word-normalizer.js`.
+This uses a csv input to build the BAM and then issues a set of recall.